-With Toy Story Land coming on-line in June, the FastPass structure is changing.
-The three attractions in Toy Story Land will be Tier 1 and the rest of the park’s attractions will be Tier 2.
+Hollywood Studios FastPass system has been made-over several times since the implementation of FastPass+.
+For now, the three attractions in Toy Story Land will be Tier 1 and the rest of the park’s attractions will be Tier 2.
 If you prefer that written in bullet point form, here you go!

 - Slinky Dog Dash

 - Beauty and the Beast – Live on Stage

 - Rock n’ Roller Coaster Starring Aerosmith

 - Voyage of the Little Mermaid

 - Star Tours: The Adventure Continues